-Youth Programs Division, ECA/PE/C/PY, Room 568, U.S. Department of State, 301 4th Street, SW., Washington, DC 20547, tel.
-(202) 619-6299, fax (202) 619-5311, e-mail <firstname.lastname@example.org> to request a Solicitation Package.
+The Office of Youth Programs, ECA/PE/C/PY, Room 568, U.S. Department of State, 301 4th Street, S.W., Washington, DC 20547, tel.
+(202) 619-6299, and fax (202) 619-5311, e-mail firstname.lastname@example.org to request a Solicitation Package.
 The Solicitation Package contains detailed award criteria, required application forms, specific budget instructions, and standard guidelines for proposal preparation.
-Please specify Bureau Program Officer Anna Mussman on all other inquiries and correspondence.
+Please specify Bureau of Education and Cultural Affairs Program Officer Anna Mussman on all other inquiries and correspondence.

 Please read the complete Federal Register announcement before sending inquiries or submitting proposals.
 Once the RFGP deadline has passed, Bureau staff may not discuss this competition with applicants until the proposal review process has been completed.

 To Download a Solicitation Package Via Internet

 The entire Solicitation Package may be downloaded from the Bureau's website at http://exchanges.state.gov/education/RFGPs.
 Please read all information before downloading.